Overview for Mestia and the Trails of Svaneti

 Transfers to/from Airports

 All luggage transfers on walking days are included (maximum one piece of 20 kg per person).

 Country and Visa Info

-UK citizens and most West European citizens do not need to obtain visa to enter Georgia.
+UK citizens and most West European citizens do not need to obtain a visa to enter Georgia.
 Detailed information regarding visa requirements can be found here.
-If visa is required, travellers can apply for e-Visa here.
+If a visa is required, travellers can apply for e-Visa here.

-The region where our trips take place is completely safe, as it is located far from the conflict regions of South Ossetia and Abkhazia.
+The regions where our Georgia trips take place are completely safe, as they are located far from the conflict regions of South Ossetia and Abkhazia.

 Up-to-date travel advice on Georgia is available here.
 Detailed travel information will be provided in your holiday information pack.